WarrenDz/agsm-story-overrides/analytics/README.md

 # Analytics
 This sample demonstrates how to implement several analytics providers within your site to track metrics associated with website traffic.
+These include but are not limited to Google Analytics, Adobe Analytics, and Meta Pixel (facebook).

 ## Usage instructions
 To implement analytics for your script-embedded stories you'll need: